Correspondents

 - Aka: my/your Uncle; Uncle Frederick; The Priest

-- Biography: Frederick Hamilton was born in 1728 to Lord Archibald and Lady Jane Hamilton.
-He was the brother of Mary Hamilton’s father and was thus her uncle.
+- Biography: Frederick Hamilton was born in 1728 to Lord Archibald and Lady Jane Hamilton, a brother of Mary Hamilton's father.
 He dedicated much of his life to the church and was Vicar of Wellingborough and Archdeacon of Raphoe.
-However he wished for further progression within the church and became frustrated.
-He married Rachel Daniel in 1757, with whom he had three children.
+However, he wished for further progression within the church and became frustrated.
+He married Rachel Daniel in 1757, with whom he had three children who reached adulthood.
 He had a negative opinion of his son Robert, who was constantly in debt.
-Distress was also caused by his daughters' (Elizabeth's and Jane's) marriages.
+Distress was also caused by his daughters' (Elizabeth's and Jane's) unhappy marriages.
 He was a frequent correspondent of both his niece Mary Hamilton and her husband John Dickenson.
 He lived in Ireland for much of his life before moving to England.
 He died in 1811 in Bath.

 - Project ID: FH